khofstadter/CS220-AU-navigating-the-digital-world/README.md

 - focus on GitHub sing up, repos and Markdown
     - include password making
     - compare to other note taking methods
-- don't do VSC and GitHub Desktop in class (only make screecasts of it)
+- don't do VSC and GitHub Desktop in class (only make screencasts of it)
 - screencasts for GitHub, VSC, GitHub Desktop
 - can we connect Yanxi's freecycle project to the module for someone's website?
+- what projects could you pull in from your other modules?
 - are there other projects that perhaps need a website?
 - make own V&R map
 - brainstorm about other projects (performance in Hex?)